ibm-cloud-docs/power-iaas/ordering-direct-link.md

 1. Follow Direct Link Connect [ordering instructions](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#instructions-connect) with the following exceptions:

    * For **Location**, select the same location as the {{site.data.keyword.powerSys_notm}} instance.

+      For a list of Direct Link Connect Power VS locations, see [Providers and locations](/docs/dl?topic=dl-locations#connect-locations).
+      {: note}

    * For **Provider**, select **IBM POWER VIRTUAL SERVER** from the list.
    * For **Speed**, select the link speed to meet your workload requirements.
 The recommended selection for the **Speed** field is 1 Gbps.